 Advisors are likely be compensated differently from agents and brokers.
 Advisors typically charge hourly fees or flat fees for their services.
 Agents and brokers are usually paid only through commissions on real estate transactions.
 Keep in mind that there are different types of agents for different roles.
 For instance, buyers’ agents specialize in representing buyers, while sellers’ agents are experts at supporting sellers’ interests.

 Real estate advisors can help make sure real estate investments perform up to their potential.
 Rather than providing primarily transactional services like most real estate agents and brokers do, they emphasize research, analysis, planning, strategy, financing and similar concerns.
 Real estate advisors generally work with other real estate professionals, including agents and brokers, as well as financial advisors as part of an investor’s team.

 Real Estate Investment Tips

 - Crafting a balanced investment portfolio that includes real estate can be difficult to do on your own.
+A financial advisor can help.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Use SmartAsset’s mortgage comparison tool to compare mortgage rates for your upcoming real estate investments.
 You’ll find options from top lenders, allowing you to pick the one that best suits your needs.